kosfango/fips/README.md

 # FIPS
 FIDO Integrated Point System.

-Visual Studio 2015 project.
+## How to build
+Use MS Visual studio 2015.
 Open Light.sln for start.